How Do Real Estate Agents Get Paid?

-For those Agents who make real estate a career and a full-time job they put in the hard work and effort to build a successful career as a Real estate Agent.
+Those Agents who make real estate a career and a full-time job put in the hard work and effort to build a successful career as a Real estate Agent.
 These folks will make far more than the average Real Estate Agent who brings in $38,067 on average.

 Every house that a Real Estate Agent makes money on will have a different commission structure and percentage.
 Location matters.
 Some homes even have Agent bonuses.

 In Raleigh, the commission payout is totally different than the commission payout in California.

 If a Real Estate Agent charges 6% to sell a house it's likely they will split that commission two ways, with the Buyer's Real Estate Agent.
 Once that split occurs the leftover 3% will be paid to the Real Estate Brokerage who will then write their Real Estate Agent a check on the agreed-upon amount or percentage.

 In my early days as a Realtor, I remember my Real Estate Brokerage took 36% of each commission check.
 That was too much of my hard-earned money going to my Brokerage without them providing enough value to have earned it, so I made a change.
 If my Brokerage was supporting my growth with leads and more closings that would have been a different story, they weren't.
 I joined a brokerage that charged me a flat $399 per transaction instead before opening my own brokerage, Raleigh Realty.
 How Do Real Estate Agents Get Paid?

 Real Estate Agents either represent the seller, the buyer, or both in a real estate transaction.
 The amount the Agent will be paid depends on the commission percentage that is agreed upon between Agent, seller, buyer, and real estate brokerage.
 If we use 6% commission as an example, as we did in our infographic above it will work like this: